Per Chocolate Peanut Butter Egg:

 (I used a corn-cob skewer.
 No idea why I even have those, but they worked really well!
 A fork would also be fine.)
 Immediately return covered egg to the freezer and let harden.

-Best to store these in the freezer as well.
+Best to store these in the freezer.
 You can thaw a little before eating, or eat when frozen–either way, they’re awesome!